frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/request-for-quotation.md

 2. Click on **Tools > Send Emails to Suppliers**.

     **If the Supplier's account is not present**: The system will create the Supplier's account and send details to the Supplier.
-The Supplier will need to click on the link(Password Update) present in the email.
+The Supplier will need to click on the link (Password Update) present in the email.
 After the password update, the Supplier can access their portal with the 'Request for Quotation' form.
 The Supplier will be created as a Website User.

     ![Supplier email if account not present]({{docs_base_url}}/assets/img/buying/supplier-email-with-update-password.png)

-    **If Supplier's account is present**: System will send Request for Quotation link to Supplier, Supplier has to login using his credentials to view the Request for Quotation form on portal.
+    **If Supplier's account is present**: The system will send a Request for Quotation link to the Supplier.
+The Supplier must log in using his credentials to view the Request for Quotation form on the portal.

     ![Supplier email if account present]({{docs_base_url}}/assets/img/buying/supplier-email-normal.png)